nasa-jpl-memex/memex-explorer/docs/source/manual_testing_guide.rst

 Project Creation
 ================
-1. When you start up the application, you should see a landing page with a button for adding a new project.
-Click this button.
+When you start up the application, you should see a landing page with a button for adding a new project.

+1. Click the new project button.
 2. Provide a name and a description for the project on the next page, and press submit.
 3. Verify that you see a green banner at the top of the screen confirming that you have successfully created the project.